 "'Ugly' fashion is back, and it's here to stay, extending.
 We'll see designers tapping into TV pop culture from the '90s and '00s, giving nostalgia its biggest reboot.
 Clunky is in, along with dirty, greyed-off finishes.
 Embraced already by luxury brands like Balenciaga and Gucci, we'll see this look filter down into the mass market, influencing clothing too."

 "Female customers will become the priority for many of the big sneaker brands and for the long haul.
 We're seeing a growing female sneakerhead community emerge, which is driving how product rereleases are engineered, influencing design and a move towards unisex styling.
-Kicked off by Puma x Fenty, this trend—a huge area of growth—will gain new momentum in 2018."
+Kicked off by Puma x Fenty, this trend—a huge area of growth—will keep gaining momentum."